CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 1. Run tests for the files by entering different cities to verify that the weather data is being fetched from the weather APIs.

-1. Push the files to your forked **CloudLabsAI-Azure/Code-Generation-Refactoring** GitHub repository using the steps below.
+1. Push the files to your forked **CloudLabsAI-Azure/Code-Generation-Refactoring-xxxxxx** GitHub repository using the steps below.

+      >**Note:** xxxxxx refers to the Deployment ID.

 1. Run the below command to add the files :

     ```